John Vassos: Industrial design

 In 1924, Vassos created his first industrial design product, a lotion bottle popular as a hip flask during Prohibition.
 In 1933 he designed the widely popular Perey turnstile still used in many subway stations.
 Other notable designs included a streamlined paring knife, Hohner accordions and harmonicas, computers, an electron microscope for the RCA company, corporate logos, and Remington shotguns.
 These highly functional and visually striking designs include major forms of media in the 20th century.
 His strengths in designing media tools for consumers and professionals alike set him apart from other industrial designers.
 Vassos designed numerous radios, phonograph players, the Constellation jukebox for the Mills Company, and total environments for movie theaters, international expositions, and restaurants.
 John Vassos's contributions to public projects, like the famous RCA Building for the 1939/1940 New York World's Fair, have been overlooked for decades.
 John Vassos considered RCA, NBC, United Artists, Waterman Pens, Coca-Cola, Wallace Silver, Nedick's, Mills Industries, and the United States Government among its scores of national clients.

 Vassos designed the cabinets of the RCA Corporation's first commercially available television sets.
 For the 1939 New York World's Fair he created a novel TV cabinet in transparent Lucite plastic as well as the company's first mass-produced television sets – the TRK12, TRK-9, and TRK-5.
 These sets were sold at major department stores in the New York metropolitan area.
 The TRK-12 is noted as one of the most significant mass-produced designs of the 20th century and held in many major museum collections including the Smithsonian.

-Vassos also created envisioned the interior spaces for television.
+Vassos also envisioned interior spaces for television.
 His "Musicorner" for America at Home Pavilion or "Living Room of the Future" as it was known was displayed 1939/1940 New York World's Fair, and was among the designer led creation of an integrated media-centered room which combined radio, television, and record player housed within a single cabinet.